 - Do Not Use The Prepaid Debit Card For Anything!
 Put it away and never use it.
 The only thing I did once I received it was to activate my account.

 - Use Your Regular Bank Account If You Want To Withdraw Any Money.
-Remember, the prepaid debit card account acts like a funnel.
+Remember, the prepaid debit card account acts as a funnel.
 Any money going in or coming out must go onto the prepaid debit card first.
-Don’t do anything in the Netspend account other than to move money between the prepaid debit card and the 5% interest savings account.
+Don’t do anything in the Netspend account other than move money between the prepaid debit card and the 5% interest savings account.
 When you want to get money out of your Netspend accounts, you need to make sure the money is on the card, then initiate the withdrawal from your regular bank.

 - You Can Only Earn 5% Interest On The First $1,000 In Each Netspend Account.
 Each individual Netspend account is limited to 5% interest on the first $1,000 in the account.
 Anything above $1,000 in each account earns just 0.5% interest.
 If you want, you could just keep the interest in there.
 It won’t destroy you to have a little extra in the accounts.
 What I like to do is each time the interest posts, I withdraw all of it and bring each account down to $1,000.
 If you wanted to make it easier for yourself, you could just withdraw all of the excess money once per year (that’s what my wife does).
 You could even just leave it in there since everything above $1,000 in each account earns 0.5% interest, which isn’t a terrible rate.